 With Density’s real-time occupancy data, students can know ahead of time which floors are more crowded, so they can avoid the hassle of wandering around looking for a place to study.
 Danielle Galvao, a computer science major at Notre Dame, told us about how her friends will often “leave their stuff” in one building and go look for an open space at the library, then claim that open space somehow, only to walk back to retrieve their stuff and turn around again.
 This is a terribly inefficient way to navigate space and can act as a huge waste of time for students who simply want to study.

-Campus security is paramount, especially in a time of increased shootings and violence.
+Campus security is paramount.
 Knowing that the people who enter a campus building are people who are actually supposed to be there is a huge undertaking.
 Students use their school ID cards to scan into dining halls, libraries, and dormitories.
 However, other than a security guard meticulously watching each entry, it’s hard to stop additional students or other people from “hopping a turnstile” or sneaking in passed the entry undetected.

 Real-time occupancy analytics (specifically from Density’s DPU) can stop this unwanted activity altogether.
 When paired with ID scanners, Density can detect people who haven’t properly badged in and trigger an appropriate security measure; it can set off an alarm, alert a nearby guard, take a picture on a security camera, lock a secondary door, or any other option installed by the campus security director.
 Using this process, college campuses could reassure students and faculty members that they are safe where they study.